 How popular is the baby name Trayvon in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Trayvon and check out all the blog posts that mention the name Trayvon.
+Plus, check out all the blog posts that mention the name Trayvon.

 Today marks the 19th anniversary of O. J. Simpson’s acquittal.

 Nicole Brown Simpson and Ronald Lyle Goldman were murdered on June 12, 1994.
 The heavily publicized trial began early the next year, and the “not guilty” verdict was handed down on October 3, 1995.